Choosing a Daycare Doesn’t Have to Be Overwhelming

 How do San Antonio daycares handle potty training?

-Most San Antonio daycares require children to be potty trained by age 3 for preschool rooms, but policies vary.
+Most daycares require children to be potty trained by age 3 for preschool rooms, but policies vary.

 Typical age cutoffs: Infant rooms — diapers expected.
 Toddler rooms — diapers OK, many start potty training.
 Preschool rooms (3+) — most require potty trained or actively training.